Suns, Nuggets, Celtics can all advance with Game 5 wins

 — INJURY WATCH: All eyes are on Leonard to see if he can return.
 The Suns have been without backup point guard Cam Payne, who hasn't played in the series because of a sore back.

 — PRESSURE IS ON: Russell Westbrook.
-If Leonard can't play, the Clippers almost certainly have to have another massive game from Westbrook, who has played well in the series.
+With Leonard out, the Clippers almost certainly have to have another massive game from Westbrook, who has played well in the series.
 He's improved his scoring total each game, rising from 9 points in Game 1 to 28 in Game 2, 30 in Game 3 and 37 in Game 4.
 L.A. might need a 40-spot from him on Tuesday to extend the series.

 AP Sports Writers Paul Newberry, Beth Harris and Dave Campbell contributed to this report.